benbahrenburg/benCoding.Map/documentation/index.md

     },
     //Contains all of the details used to process annotations from your KML file annotationInfo:{
-        tagId:41, //Integer value used as the tag for all annotations.
-If you want use remove you need to set this to a known value.
-By default it is 1 pincolor:Ti.Map.ANNOTATION_GREEN //(Optional) pincolor for your annotations
+        pincolor:Ti.Map.ANNOTATION_GREEN //(Optional) pincolor for your annotations
     }
 });